xckev/xckev/README.md

-- 👋 Hey lol I’m @xckev
+- 👋 Hey I’m @xckev
-- 👀 I’m interested in deez
-- 🌱 I’m currently learning bofa
-- 💞️ I’m looking to collaborate on sawcon
-- 📫 How to reach me xckevin@outlook.com and @xckevin2 on Instagram

 <!---
 xckev/xckev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.